-However, it’s really important to understand that there are various levels of violence.
-Ideally, preparing yourself for one level doesn’t automatically prepare you for the next one, although it may help, but each level still needs its own training and practice.
+However, it’s essential to understand that there are various levels of violence.
+Ideally, preparing yourself for one level doesn’t automatically prepare you for the next one, although it may help, each level still needs its own training and practice.

 Thus, each level has a different level of fear associated with it.

 Another thing to understand is that the levels are not difficult from one another mostly, they’re just different.

 Various types or levels of fears include: